Advanced-Dataspaces-VTT/IDSA-Postman-Collection/README.md

 Ensure that the option to persist the response body is enabled in the Postman settings.
 This will allow the final request, "Get Artifact", to display the data of the offering.

+## Video Demo

+For a visual guide on how to run these collections, please refer to the video demo `Automated runner demo.mov` included in this repository.

 ## Note

 Make sure to run the `provide_offerings.postman_collection.json` collection before the `consume_offerings.postman_collection.json` collection, as the latter depends on the data provided by the former.